payloadcms/payload/CONTRIBUTING.md

 Here's a breakdown of the format.
 At the top-level, we use the following types to categorize our commits:

-- `feat:` new feature that adds functionality.
+- `feat`: new feature that adds functionality.
 These are automatically added to the changelog when creating new releases.
-- `fix:` a fix to an existing feature.
+- `fix`: a fix to an existing feature.
 These are automatically added to the changelog when creating new releases.
-- `docs:` changes to [docs](./docs) only.
+- `docs`: changes to [docs](./docs) only.
 These do not appear in the changelog.
-- `chore:` changes to code that is neither a fix nor a feature (e.g. refactoring, adding tests, etc.).
+- `chore`: changes to code that is neither a fix nor a feature (e.g. refactoring, adding tests, etc.).
 These do not appear in the changelog.

 If you are committing to [templates](./templates) or [examples](./examples), use the `chore` type with the proper scope, like this: